Category Archives: Wales Coast Path

 Heavy ackack anti-aircraft gun at Tonfanau, ref tonp_274.
 Source: John Mills, AAJLR.org

-The camp consisted of a series of fairly basic buildings, including brick-built huts, wooden huts, hangars and so-called Nissen huts.
-Nissen huts, like bailey bridges (of which more below) were assembled from pre-fabricated parts to enable the rapid construction.
-They used corrugate iron sheets to form half-cylinders that formed lightweight buildings, useful in a variety of situations.
-They looked like gigantic pig-styes, a half-tube of corrugatged iron blocked at either end, one end containing a door for access.
+Throughout its existence the camp consisted of a series of fairly basic buildings, including brick-built huts, wooden huts, hangars and so-called Nissen huts.
+Nissen huts, like bailey bridges (of which more below) were assembled from pre-fabricated parts to enable very rapid construction.
+Corrugate iron sheets were used to form half-cylinders that created lightweight buildings, useful in a variety of situations.
+They looked like gigantic pigsties, half-tubes of corrugated iron blocked at either end, one end containing a door for access.

-The camp was built well outside the reach of the nearby villages, on a wide coastal plain beneath Tonfanau hill, spanning both sides of the railway line.
-The Tonfanau railway station was added to serve the camp on the existing Cambrian Railway line, which itself linked into the national rail network.
+The camp was built beyond the immediate reach of the nearby villages, on a wide coastal plain beneath Tonfanau hill, spanning both sides of the railway line.
+The Tonfanau railway station was added on the existing Cambrian Railway line, which itself linked into the national rail network, to serve the camp .
 By train, the camp was a few minutes from Tywyn.
-By road, it was a matter of negotiating some B-roads and passing through Bryncrug before reaching Tywyn, some 30 minutes later.
-The decision to put the site at a relatively remote location was probably related to keeping the camp away from most residential sites because of the noise that the camp would produce as an anti-aircraft gun range.
+By road, it was a matter of negotiating some bendy B-roads and passing through Bryncrug before reaching Tywyn, some 30 minutes or so later.
+The decision to put the site beyond the immediate vicinity of residential areas was probably connected directly to the noise that the camp would produce as an anti-aircraft gun range.
 Either that, or this was the biggest flat-ish area available in the vicinity for the construction of this sort of camp.
 Either way, the camp was neither a part of the village, nor completely isolated from it.
-At some point a bailey bridge was established at the crossing over the Dysynni where the railway also crosses, substantially reducing the time taken to get into Tywyn.
-When the RAF camp was built at Sandilands in Tywyn in September 1940, partly to build on an existing relationship that the RAF already had with the Tonfanau camp, communication and visits between the two camps probably became quite frequent.
+At some point a bailey bridge was established at the crossing over the River Dysynni where the railway also crosses, substantially reducing the time taken to get into Tywyn.
+When an RAF camp was built at Sandilands in Tywyn in September 1940, partly to build on an existing relationship that the RAF already had with the Tonfanau camp, communication and visits between the two camps probably became quite frequent.

 Anti-aircraft emplacements at Tonfanau camp from the air.
 Ref. tonp_067.
 Source: AAJLR.org

-As an artillery training camp, Tonfanau had various sites for training on different types of weapon.
-The big ant–aircraft (AA) guns were mounted on permanent emplacements just behind the beach, as shown on the above photograph.
-The foundations of which can still be seen above the line of the beach.
+As an artillery training camp, Tonfanau had various sites to enable training on different types of weapon.
+The big anti-aircraft (AA) guns were mounted on permanent emplacements just behind the beach, as shown on the above photograph.
+The foundations of these can still be seen above the line of the beach, some of which are shown on the photographs at the end of this post.
 These pointed out to sea for target practice.
 The targets were initially supplied by RAF Tywyn’s, which had a camp in the Sandilands part of town and later became known as Morfa Camp, which is how it is usually known today.
-Disposable gliders were towed using Hawker Henley planes near to the position of the anti-aircraft emplacements, and all I can say is hats off to the pilots who took on that unenviable task!
+Disposable gliders were towed using Hawker Henley planes near to the position of the anti-aircraft emplacements, and these gliders were used as targets.
+All I can say is hats off to the pilots who took on that unenviable task!
 Eventually these were replaced with an unmanned remote-controlled version of the Tiger Moth known as the Queen Bee, which must have been a lot safer all round.

 Anti-aircraft guns in action, ref tonp_028.
 Source: AAJLR.org